 Do you have to understand all this?
 No. Just understand that you need to start onions now.
 They can be indoors or in a greenhouse, but they need soil that is 60 degrees or so.
 They are little bitty things for the first couple of months, so if you sow a couple of pots with onion seed, about 1/2" apart in the pots, you can add them to your tomato and pepper starts without much trouble.
 Grains should be started directly in the garden--they love cold mud--as soon as the soil can be worked and planted.

 I suggest growing a backyard plot of grain.
-Not just because it isn't modern "bad for you" wheat, but because it is easy, fun and delicious.
+Not just to avoid modern "bad for you" wheat, but because it is easy, fun and delicious.

 You don't have to go all the way back to wild grasses and very ancient grains like einkorn (they are difficult to de-hull for eating.)
 There are many wheats and barleys from before modern "green revolution" grains were the norm.
 Generations of farmers raised big healthy families on these heritage grains.

-Foodies are discovering that old wheat varieties like Red Fife, White Sonoran, and Maris Wigeon have a sweeter, more buttery flavor than modern wheat.
+Foodies are discovering that old wheat varieties like Turkey Red and Banatka have a sweeter, more buttery flavor than modern wheat.
 Several bakers have commented that they taste like there is honey in the dough, when they is just water, flour, and salt.
 They are easy to grow and easily prepared for baking.
 A growing number of gardeners bake bread, tortillas, biscuits, pie, and cookies, from their own heritage wheat.
-Here is a pie recipe and here is a bread recipe for White Sonoran wheat.
-You can also find recipes that show off the flavor of Red Fife and other heritage wheats.
+Here is a pie recipe and here is a bread recipe for White Sonoran wheat, which we carry in spring.
+You can also find recipes that show off the flavor of Banatka and other heritage winter wheats.

 Gardeners and farmers are discovering that while modern wheats often need a specific and narrow set of conditions for success, many older grains are more flexible and forgiving in their needs.
 For example most modern wheats are either spring or fall-planted.
 If you plant a spring wheat in September, it will freeze to death when cold weather comes.
 And a fall wheat planted in the spring will not produce grain, because it is hard-wired to go through winter before flowering and making seeds.
 (This is called vernalization, and is common with vegetables, too.
 Most root crops, as well as cabbage and kale, need to vernalize before blooming.)

-There are a lot of ancient and heritage wheat and barley varieties that can adapt to either spring or fall planting.
-These varieties (called facultative grains) can figure out for themselves that it is time to go to seed, whether they got winter or not.
-Red Fife, Einkorn, and others have this ability.
-Barley breeders are already working on finding facultative barleys.
+There are a lot of ancient and heritage wheat varieties that can adapt to either spring or fall planting.
+These varieties (called facultative grains) can figure out for themselves that it is time to go to seed, whether they experienced winter or not.
+Banatka wheat and Einkorn both have this ability.
+Barley breeders are now working on finding facultative barleys.
 Perhaps modern wheat breeders will rediscover the survival advantages of flexible traits like this.
 We know such flexibility was critical to the survival of generations of subsistence farmers--our ancestors.
 They left us a legacy of heritage grains.
 You can see some of them here.